The Global Storytelling Renaissance

 To explore how storytelling can intentionally serve as a healing art, see the ever-expanding Healing Story Alliance at www.healingstory.org.
 This international community of therapists, clergy, health care practitioners and many others share discoveries and questions about story as a way of empowerment and healing.

 Starting a steady practice of storytelling is a way to claim free time to nourish your deepest humanity.
-It may seem very challenging these days to gather as families, as friends and as communities to pause, and to breathe deeply to experience the creativity and wonderment of stories.
-Yet with time for truths to be spoken and heard, we can restore essential heart and soul to our daily lives as the stories deepen our listening, stir our creative delight, and offer wise and important perspectives and guidance.
+It may seem very challenging these days to gather as families, as friends and as communities to pause, to breathe and to deepen our listening.
+Yet with time for truths to be spoken and heard, we can restore essential heart and soul to our daily lives.
+We can deepen our listening to ourselves and one another, and discover delightful, refreshing guidance .